Orcas Island

 Our Mission

 Welcome to Orcas Island FC, a 501c3 non-profit organization dedicated to helping young people develop essential skills through soccer.
+We are the premier soccer club in the San Juan Islands.
 Our select soccer programs are designed to provide both competition and challenges, ensuring that each youth enjoys a positive and rewarding experience.
 Our recreational programs are a great way to build skills and play the game we all love.
 We recognize that financial barriers can prevent young people from accessing the benefits of playing soccer, which is why we work hard to remove these barriers.
 Our mission is to provide a supportive environment that helps our young players grow as both players and members of their community.

 Baturay Baliç

-Due to a rare injury, Batu decided to end his professional career and turned his focus to his education.
-He went to university to study English and Russian languages.
+Due to a rare injury, Batu made the difficult decision to end his professional playing career and shift his focus toward education.
+He attended university, where he studied English and Russian languages.

 Julien Kos